The 2023 Indian Fair & Market will be held March 4-5, 2023.

 All adult artists accepted in the current Heard Museum Guild Indian Fair and Market may enter the Juried Competition.

 Judges are invited from a wide variety of fields and have in-depth experience in judging artwork.
 Judges may include experienced American Indian artists, curators, gallery directors, educators, and collectors.
-Click here for the list of judges for the 2022 Juried Competition.
-Judges for 2023 will be posted closer to the Fair date.

 Awards